 What can we take from this?

-Testing is critical as it is almost impossible to consider all factors which you may see in your actual environment.
+Testing is critical as it is almost impossible to consider all factors that you may see in your actual environment.
 More than focusing solely on the tag and reader, consider the places where the field will be at its weakest and adjust the tag or antenna locations if possible.

 RF reflection is one of many aspects of an RFID system to consider.
 For more information on RFID systems please contact [email protected].
 For more information about the Custom Wave RFID labels, check out their website at https://www.rrdonnelley.com/.

 Note: Handheld RFID readers are not usually the best solution for long distance scanning.
 Fixed readers and antennas will typically provide a longer read range as the readers project more RF energy.